The Glen High School: Scottish background

-The Glen High School has a very Scottish background and the Heads of Clans have a kilt as part of their uniform.
+The Glen High School has a Scottish background and the Heads of Clans have a kilt as part of their uniform.
 The President, Deputy-President, Treasurer and Secretary wear tartan ties.

 Clans

 The school is divided into four clans.
 Each clan has their own colour, song and motto.
 Each clan has two heads of clan, one male and one female.
 The clans each have a clan evening once a year where they perform a One Act Play and various skits.
 The clans also compete in sports such as athletics, swimming, basketball and tennis.
 The clans are: